 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery of soft wood timber construction.
-Internal doors are of timber.
-Kitchen fittings are modern and benefit from both floor and wall mounted units.
+The kitchen has bespoke timber wall and floor units.
+The internal joinery is of softwood timber.